 38. Prior to the use of the 3G pitch hereby permitted, details of the specification, construction and location of a noise barrier shall be submitted to an approved by the Local Planning Authority.
-The approved noise barrier shall be implemented prior to the use of the 3G pitch and retained as such thereafter.
+The noise barrier shall be implemented in accordance with the approved details prior to the use of the 3G pitch and retained as such thereafter.